How To Tighten Brakes On Bike

 Brake Tips

-- Ensure your wheel lines up correctly in the dropouts as well, or else it won’t make good contact with your brake.
+• Ensure your wheel lines up correctly in the dropouts, or it won’t make good contact with your brake.

 Frequently Asked Questions [FAQs]

-How long does it take to tighten brakes?
+How long does it take to tighten the brakes?

 Why are my brakes too loose?